 Putvin Trail to Lake of the Angels is a 6.3 mile moderately trafficked out and back trail located near Lilliwaup, Washington that features a lake and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Great trail, well maintained.
 A definite climb.
 We didn't make it the last pitch because of rain, but will return.

 It's a nice hike to do in summer cause it is muddy , slippery and some parts of the trail with a lot of water, be ready to get wet.

 I totally recomen to bring a map or his app cause is easy to get lost.

 Great trail.
 Middle part is tough, so be prepared.
 Took 1:40 minutes each direction, with 20 minutes to walk around the lake and take pictures.
 GPS watch said total distance was 6.9 miles.
 I highly recommended this trail!